timsch3/asciigotchi/README.md

 - Dark mode ✔
 - UI showing needs ✔
 - Sick state and dying after not caring for too long ✔
+- Improved UI to show the needs as a bar based on percentage ✔

 ## Known issues

 - Showing pet as dead on page load for up to a second

 ## Planned features

 - Pet getting bigger until adult
-- Improve UI to show current level and threshold of needs
-- Add need to sleep and couple with darkmode
+- Add need to sleep and maybe couple with darkmode